Laksh-Patra/Projects/README.md

 # Projects
-This directly include all the Projects
+This directory include all the Projects